 An overactive bladder isn't just a muscle problem; it's often a communication issue between your brain and your bladder.
 Nerves can become overexcited, sending frantic "it's time to go NOW" signals even when your bladder isn't full.
 Magnesium acts like a gatekeeper for your nervous system, helping to quiet down this excessive chatter.
 It works by calming down overactive nerves and blocking some of the chemical signals that lead to these false alarms.
 This soothing effect can lead to fewer unexpected urges and a more predictable bathroom schedule, which is a huge relief.

-Reducing Bladder Inflammation
+Fighting Bladder Inflammation Naturally

 Chronic, low-grade inflammation can make your bladder lining sensitive and irritable, contributing to the constant feeling of urgency.
 Research suggests a direct link between low magnesium levels and the kind of neuroinflammation that can worsen bladder pain and OAB symptoms.
 By helping to reduce overall inflammation in the body, magnesium creates a calmer environment for your urinary system.
 It may also help make urine less acidic, further reducing irritation.
 This two-pronged approach helps soothe the bladder from the inside out, addressing a key source of discomfort.